Snorkeling in Grand Cayman

 Eden Rock

 Located in George Town, Eden Rock is a popular snorkeling site for both beginners and experienced snorkelers.
 This spot is perfect for those who want to explore underwater caves, tunnels, and swim-throughs.
 The marine life at Eden Rock is abundant and diverse, with colorful fish, sea turtles, and other sea creatures swimming around the vibrant coral reefs.
+Bear in mind that this is where cruise ships dock during the early morning so it will be busy.

 Note from a local: This snorkeling spot is right off the cruise ship dock in George Town, so its very accessible to cruise ship visitors.
-The Eden Rock Dive shop is right next to it so if you don’t have gear, you can always rent.
+The Eden Rock Dive shop is right next to it so if you don’t have snorkeling gear, you can rent.

 Smith Cove